-During the year under review, the Fund conducted workplace risk assessments for high-risk registered employers.
-In addition, Occupational Safety and Health (OSH) audits were conducted to the identified high-risk workplaces were conducted.
-The Fund also engaged in various programs promoting for prevention of occupational accident and diseases.
+During the year under review, the Fund conducted a review of workplace risk assessment reports for 65 high-risk registered employers.
+In addition, a total of 330 Occupational Safety and Health (OSH) audits were conducted to the identified high-risk workplaces.
+The Fund also engaged in various programs intended to promote occupational safety and health at workplaces.